Become a Proofreader with No Experience (A 10-Step Guide)

 2) Becoming a Proofreader

 Knowadays, a UK-based business, provides this popular class.
-The Knowadays proofreading course not only teaches students how to proofread documents but also how to enhance their tone, flow, and readability.
+The Knowadays proofreading course teaches students not only how to proofread documents but also how to enhance their readability and tone.

 3) Essential Proofreading: Editorial Skills One